March Madness For Counselors: Career and Coping Skills

 Tips on using paper brackets:

-These work best for individual classes and individual students.
-If a teacher used a paper bracket for a school-wide vote, I would tell them which career or skill had advanced so they could vote accordingly.
+If a teacher is using a paper bracket for a school-wide vote, I would let them know which career or skill has advanced after each round so they can update their bracket and vote accordingly.

 Now, share the results.